-China's OnePlus, backed by Qualcomm and T-Mobile, launches smartphone in U.S
+China's OnePlus, backed by Qualcomm and T-Mobile, launches smartphone in U.S.

 HONG KONG (Reuters) - A five-year old Chinese smartphone company whose high-end products are little known outside a tech-savvy niche is entering the U.S. market on Monday with the backing of two key local allies: chipmaking giant Qualcomm (QCOM.O) and mobile operator T-Mobile.

-The foray by Shenzhen-based OnePlus comes after U.S. mobile carriers AT&T and Verizon this year backed away from plans to work with China’s Huawei on high-end phones in face of pressure from the U.S. government, which considers Huawei a security risk..
+The foray by Shenzhen-based OnePlus comes after U.S. mobile carriers AT&T and Verizon this year backed away from plans to work with China’s Huawei on high-end phones in face of pressure from the U.S. government, which considers Huawei a security risk.

 But the OnePlus alliance, to be announced today in New York, shows how many U.S.-China business relationships, including those involving the most advanced technologies, are marching ahead despite the U.S. China trade war.
 OnePlus has quietly become the No. 3 client for Qualcomm’s most expensive mobile phone chips, behind Samsung and LG Electronics, according to data from market researcher Canalys.